Proto-Indo-European Language Info

 Long vowels are just that - the short vowels held a little longer, and with an accent.

-Some linguists think that the PIE accent was one of pitch rather then stress, but that's debatable, and I'm not convinced.
+Some linguists think that the PIE accent was one of pitch rather then stress, but that's debatable.
 Since a stress accent has a pitch component (compare the pitch of the second syllables of "desert" and "dessert"), and pitch accents have stress components, I don't think it's a big deal for our purposes.

 Diphthongs